-and strategies.
-For example, we have worked with United Policyholders and Staten Island Legal Services46 in order to provide public education and online training sessions for nonprofits in New York and New Jersey.
+and online training sessions for nonprofits in New York and New Jersey.
 We regularly discuss with our nonprofit legal and nonlegal colleagues in both states the evolving spectrum of recovery issues and strategies for approaching them, as well as the need for new and renewed avenues for grant funding.

 In terms of the day-to-day delivery of legal services, we coordinate with nonprofits providing Disaster Case Management services through a Disaster Case Management Program (DCMP).47 Disaster case managers (DCMs) work with disaster survivors in order to help develop and implement recovery plans, which are achieved through a range of social services and other nonlegal practical assistance to affected households, such as information and referrals, access to emergency financial assistance and longer-term charitable and public assistance, and periodic home visits.
 For instance, DCMs help identify and pursue avenues for charitable work, such as debris removal, and mold remediation, as well as financial assistance.
-Examples include helping complete FEMA TSA applications, IHP appeals, and paperwork involved in the state and local administration of the U.S. Department of Housing and Urban Development's (HUD's) Community Development Block Grant-Disaster Recovery (CDBG-DR) program.48 Additionally, they present cases to the Unmet Needs Roundtable, 49 a nonprofit consortium dispensing charitable funds to fill crucial recovery gaps.
-50
+Examples include helping complete FEMA TSA and IHP applications, IHP appeals, and paperwork involved in the state and local administration of the U.S. Department of Housing and Urban Development's (HUD's) Community Development Block Grant-Disaster Recovery (CDBG-DR) program.
+48 Additionally, they present cases to the Unmet Needs Roundtable, 49 a nonprofit consortium dispensing charitable funds to fill crucial recovery gaps.50